egdraper/HiveForce/libs/animations/README.md

-# backstories
+# animations

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `ng test backstories` to execute the unit tests.
+Run `ng test animations` to execute the unit tests.